Edit in GitHubLog an issue

 Choose "App Builder"

-1. Fill the project data.
+1. Fill in the project data.

 Fill the project data